Novel method for determining the light quark mass ratio using $\eta'\to\eta \pi\pi$ decays: Construction of the unit disk mapping

-For the division of the unit disk into bins, we use the Cartesian coordinates: we first generate a mesh in the circumscribed square of the unit circle with lines parallel to the $x$ and $y$ axes in eq. (\ref{eq:x,y}).
-To do this, we generate 100 equidistant lines parallel to the former and 100 parallel to the latter.
-This divides the square into 10,000 same-size bins.
-Afterwards we select those that fulfill $r\leq1$; after neglecting those bins outside the unit circle we are left with 7,837 bins.
-The percentage of accepted bins is close to the ratio of the areas of the unit disk and the unit square, which is $\pi/4\approx78.54\%$.
+For the division of the unit disk into bins, we use Cartesian coordinates: we first generate a mesh in the circumscribed square of the unit circle with lines parallel to the $x$ and $y$ axes in Eq.~\eqref{eq:x,y}.
+To do this, we generate 100 equidistant lines parallel to each axis, dividing the square into 10,000 equal-size bins.
+Afterwards we select those that fulfill $r\leq1$; after discarding the bins outside the unit circle we are left with 7,837 bins.
+The fraction of accepted bins is close to the ratio of the areas of the unit disk and the unit square, which is $\pi/4\approx78.54\%$.